Katze hat Entzündung im Maul

 FORL in cats

-Feline odontoclastic resorptive lesions are usually caused by Calcium deficiency of the cat.
+Feline odontoclastic resorptive lesions are usually caused by calcium deficiency of the cat.
 As a result, calcium components from the teeth are broken down by the body's own cells, the odontoclasts.
 This is accompanied by lesions, i.e. destruction of the tooth and root tissue.
 However, since the nerves remain, cats suffering from FORL suffer from severe pain.

 Typical symptoms therefore include: